International: Diversity and inclusion surveys in APAC

 - labour union (including membership and activity history);

-- a candidate's preferred newspaper, magazines, or his/her favourite book, as the asking above information will likely to lead discrimination in the job selection process.
+- a candidate's preferred newspaper, magazines, or their favourite book, as asking this information will likely lead to discrimination in the job selection process.

-Also, the employer should pay careful attention not to conduct the following items in selection of the candidates:
+Also, the employer should pay careful attention not to conduct the following in the selection of candidates:

 - personal background investigations; and

-- medical examinations which are not necessary, reasonable, and objective in their selection of the candidates.
+- medical examinations which are not necessary, reasonable, and objective in the selection of candidates.

-As such, it might be the best practice not to collect special care-required information such as race/ethnicity, religion, sexuality, parenting, and disabilities without reasonable reason.
-But, usually, age of candidate will be asked as non-special care-required information.
+As such, it might be the best practice not to collect special care-required information, such as race/ethnicity or religion, without reasonable reason.
+But, usually, the age of candidates will be asked as non-special care-required information.